rishabhb5/bendi.film/README.md

 After seeing the scanned film I was happy with some of the pictures but the first thing I realized was:
 - I don't know what aperture and shutter speed settings I used.
 I had come to rely on the settings that were saved with digital photos.

+Because you cannot see the picture right away - it is more important to understand what settings you used since each shot costs money and is more deliberate.

 ## Camera Feedback Loop:
 ![FeedbackLoop](https://github.com/user-attachments/assets/4920e6d8-f51a-414f-9f6b-d9d4dc64b6aa)